 While you’re in the neighborhood, lounge like the locals at the Country Club, a poolside spot where you can cool off in the water with a drink in your hand.
 There is a small fee to enter the pool, but it’s certainly worth it for a day in this Bywater oasis.

 New Orleans is also steeped in LGBTQ history, and no visit is complete without learning about the many ways our community has shaped and influenced city culture.
-Once you’re feeling relaxed and renewed from your time in the pool, LGBTQ tours like NOLA Secrets and NOLA Drag Tours will introduce you to notable landmarks and locations like Carousel Bar, where Tennessee Williams was a frequent patron.
+Once you’re feeling relaxed and renewed from your time in the pool, LGBTQ tours like NOLA Secrets and Queer History Tour of New Orleans will introduce you to notable landmarks and locations like Carousel Bar, where Tennessee Williams was a frequent patron.